Industrial-Shields/librpiplc/README.md

 ## Installing

+**WARNING: Installing this library from APT will remove the older library files, and all compiled programs that depend on the library must be recompiled, including the ones that come with our image (like `hw-config`).
+All of our programs can be installed later as an APT package (`sudo apt install hw-config`).**

 1. Check that you have configured the Industrial Shields Debian repository:
 ``` bash
 apt-cache policy | grep industrialshields